kh296/InnerEyeCam/README.md

 # InnerEyeCam

-Package to simplify installation and use under MacOS of [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) applications.
+Package to simplify installation and use of [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) applications.
+This package was originally written for MacOS 12.4, but has also been tested on CentOS 8.5.2111.

 This package contains the following: